What is Asthma?

 Symptoms in asthma vary in every case, some people could experience symptoms when exposed to certain conditions while others could experience them all the time.

-Some common signs and symptoms of asthma are:
+The most regular signs of asthma are breathing difficulties, wheezing, and coughing.
+Some other signs and symptoms of asthma are:

 - Shortness of breath